 Joan and her troops captured the town of Meung-sur-Loire giving them possession of the bridge across the Loire.

 1429 (16th – 17th June)

 Joan of Arc and her troops took Beaugency another strategic town with a bridge across the Loire.

 Joan led the French troops to a decisive victory over the English led by Lord Talbot at Patay.

 1429 (24th June)

-Joan and Charles accompanied by the French army began the journey to Reims.
+Joan of Arc and the Dauphin Charles, accompanied by the French army, began the journey to Reims.

 1429 (5th July)